 This section begins with an introduction to the Beacon Calculus by way of examples.
-Usage is demonstrated by gradually building upon a simple model of a bimolecular reaction $A + B \leftrightarrow AB$, leading to a complex yet concise model that uses many of the language's features.
-(An additional introductory example describing kinesin stepping down a microtubule is provided in Section S5.)
+Usage is demonstrated by gradually building upon a simple model of a bimolecular reaction $A + B \leftrightarrow AB$ , leading to a complex yet concise model that uses many of the language's features.
+(An additional introductory example describing kinesin stepping down a microtubule is provided in S1 Text).
 In addition to the Beacon Calculus itself, a contribution of this paper is bcs, an open-source Beacon Calculus simulator (https://github.com/MBoemo/bcs.git).
 To make it clear how to translate theory to practice, all examples are given in bcs source code so that they can be simulated and experimented with.
-A more formal and precise specification of the language and its semantics is given in Section S1.
-Following an outline of the language, the Beacon Calculus is then applied to three diverse areas of biological research: DNA replication, DNA damage response, and multisite phosphorylation.
+A more formal and precise specification of the language, the Beacon Calculus is then applied to three diverse areas of biological research: DNA replication, DNA damage response, and multisite phosphorylation.

-Language Overview
+Language overview

 Models are written in the Beacon Calculus by representing components in a system as processes that can perform actions.
 Processes can make an exclusive choice between multiple actions, execute multiple actions in parallel, and perform actions in a sequence.
-These three simple but powerful combinators are common amongst many process algebras and are used in CCS, PEPA, the π -calculus, and others [22].
+These three simple but powerful combinators are common amongst many process algebras and are used in CCS, PEPA, the $\pi$ -calculus, and others [21].
 The Beacon Calculus is a stochastic process calculus where each action is specified as an ordered pair together with the rate at which it is performed.
-The ordered pairs {a,ra} and {b,rb} specify rates for actions a and b, respectively.
+The ordered pairs {a, ra} and {b, rb} specify rates for actions a and b, respectively.
 The following three examples of process definitions show how each combinator is used: